fiott248/cloudcontinuous/_blogs/how do you keep loyal customers in 2025.md

 ---
 layout: blog-layout
 title: "How do you keep loyal customers in 2025?"
-description: Discover effective strategies for enhancing customer loyalty in 2025.
+description: "Discover effective strategies for enhancing customer loyalty in 2025.
 Learn about the 4 C's and 3 R's of loyalty, the impact of personalization, and how to leverage social media to improve customer retention.
 Explore key metrics for measuring loyalty program success."
 categories: [customer_retention]
 author: "Daniel Fiott"
 toc: true